dasJ/weird/README.md

 This is an automated tool to get Windows 10 download URLs.
 Microsoft doesn't provide direct download links anymore, and instead expect the user to go through their website to create a link that is valid for 24 hours.
-This tool does exactly that, but automated, yielding a downloadable URL (it doesn't download the file itself, as the title suggests).
+This tool does exactly that, but automated, yielding a downloadable URL (it doesn't download the file itself, as the title would suggest).

 The project is heavily inspired by [FIDO](https://github.com/pbatard/Fido) but aims to provide a headless cross-platform experience.